World Diamond Congress

-The World Diamond Congress is a bi-annual industry event organized by World Federation of Diamond Bourses and the International Diamond Manufacturers Association.
+The World Diamond Congress is a bi-annual industry event organized by the World Federation of Diamond Bourses and the International Diamond Manufacturers Association.
 The first World Diamond Congress was held in Antwerpen, Belgium in 1947.
 It was held annually till 1956 and since then - every two years.
 Every year in between the World Federation of Diamond Bourses and the International Diamond Manufacturers Association hold their Presidents' Meeting.
 Last 36th Congress was held in 2014 in Antwerpen, Belgium.
 Next, 37th Congress will take place in Dubai in May 2016.